Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 That’s right.
 This is a Chinese Wuxia fantasy take on the beloved fairy tale.
 With “Snow White” the result of a comet smashing into her mother’s womb, and with Prince Charming ultimately taking the form of a Conan-like barbarian warrior wielding an incredible sword.

-I leave it to you to discover the rest of this bizarre mishmash yourself, an experience that I can only compare to digging through a bag of sweets, only to find more and more cookies.
+I leave it to you to discover the rest of this bizarre mishmash yourself.
+An experience that I can only describe as digging through a bag of sweets, only to find more and more cookies.

 Instead, I’d highlight that The Thrilling Sword was part of Taiwan’s response to the popularity of Western fantasy sagas in the 1980s, as well as stiff competition from Shaw Brothers Wuxia movies.
-Notably, these garish, genre twisting productions eventually even adapted classic Japanese folktales into Wuxia magic adventures.
+Notably, these garish, genre-twisting productions even adapted classic Japanese folktales into magical Wuxia adventures.
 The most famous example being 1987’s Child of Peach.

 4. Imperial Sword, Crouching Devil (1981, 御劍伏魔)

 Alternatively known as The Imperial Sword Killing the Devil, this is the Taiwanese Wuxia/Fantasy hybrid that inspired me to write this list.
-Despite me having only watch once over 30 years ago.
+I first watched it in the mid-80s, and till today, I still remember all the characters.

-Simply put, this strange but thrilling film includes practically everything that would fascinate an Asian boy in the 80s.
-From a treasure hunt in a deadly cavern to ninja-like assassins, to incredible swordfights and even an awesome body-splitting ultimate skill.
+Simply put, this strange but thrilling film includes everything that would fascinate an Asian boy in the 80s.
+From a treasure hunt in a deadly cavern to ninja-like assassins, to incredible swordfights.
+There’s even an awesome body-splitting ultimate skill.

 Lastly, and as like The Thrilling Sword, Imperial Sword, Crouching Devil was part of the Taiwanese response to cinematic competition from Hong Kong and the West.
-In my opinion, it is one of the most noteworthy examples of this response too.
+In my opinion, it remains one of the most noteworthy examples of this response.

 5. Buddha’s Palm (1982, 如來神掌)